eliot-akira/eleme/README.md

 # eleme

-An eleme ("eliim") is a native or custom element that can render itself with incremental DOM update.
-It also includes a few shortcuts for composing elements into components.
+An eleme ("eliim") is a native or custom element that can render itself efficiently.
+It includes a few shortcut methods for composing elements together.

 ## Use